-NAACCR Name: RX Date Chemo Flag
+NAACCR Name: RX Date Chemo Flag XML NAACCR ID: rxDateChemoFlag

-Date flag fields were added beginning with diagnoses on or after 01/01/2010 as part of an initiative to standardize date fields.
-Date flags replace non-date information that had previously been transmitted in date fields.
-Coding 99999999 to indicate "unknown" is an example of non-date information that was previously transmitted in date fields.
+Date flag data items were added beginning with diagnoses on or after 01/01/2010 as part of an initiative to standardize date data items.
+Date flags replace non-date information that had previously been transmitted in date data items.
+Coding 99999999 to indicate "unknown" is an example of non-date information that was previously transmitted in date data items.